 As the Citizens’ Charter is a joint effort between the department and general public to improve the quality of service being provided by the department, the co-operation of the general public is solicited on the following :-

-e) Information about occurance of forest fires during fire season.
+- Information about the occurrence of forest fires during fire season.